 Generator Grant Program

-The 2023 Generator Grant Program is now closed for new requests.
-The 2024 Program will relaunch mid-year.
-If you meet the Eligibility Requirements below and have not received a notification letter in the mail by August of 2024, you may complete the online Interest Form below to be notified if your household qualifies to participate.
-Please ensure your contact information is up to date by logging into My Account or calling 1-800-411-7343.
+If you meet the Eligibility Requirements and have not received a notification letter in the mail, you may complete the online Interest Form below to be notified if your household qualifies to participate.
+Please ensure your contact information is up-to-date by logging into My Energy Center or calling 1-800-411-7343.

 Eligibility Requirements for the Generator Grant Program: